ssbc/dev.scuttlebutt.nz/docs/rust/sunrise-choir.md

 use ssb_crypto::NetworkKey;
 ```

-We'll use the most common app key, implemented as a `const` for `NetworkKey`, which is used for the offline-first social network that might be familiar with.
+We'll use the most common app key, implemented as a `const` for `NetworkKey`, which is used for the offline-first social network that you might be familiar with.

 ```rust
 let netkey = NetworkKey::SSB_MAIN_NET;